tawhidib/one-threat-order-api/README.md

 3. Create an User (POST): endpoint is -> https://one-threat-order-api.onrender.com/api/users

-    input of the api is: {name: string(user id), email: string}. can create a new user. here email should be unique
+    input of the api is: {name: string, email: string}. can create a new user. here email should be unique

     here output will be like -